 Airport Limousine Bus

 Airport limousine buses operate 24/7 and offer a convenient way to reach various destinations in Seoul.
 The fare can vary based on the route and destination – on average, it can range from 10,000 to 20,000 KRW.
 You can find detailed route information and fares on the Incheon Airport Limousine Bus website.
-You can easily buy the Bus Tickets at the airport (between exit 4 & 5) spontaneously or for the buses 6701, 6702, 6703, 6705, N6701, N6703 you can book a ticket >here.
+You can easily buy the Bus Tickets at the airport (between exit 4 & 5) spontaneously or some of the bus tickets in advance on >Klook.

 NEXTSTOPKOREA TIP: The Limousine Bus is my personal recommendation.
 Especially for travelers with a lot of luggage, people who are really exhausted after a long flight or with a hotel far from Seoul Station.
 Instead of carrying your suitcases around the subways and stations (including a lot of stairs) you can relax in the bus and take a nap or plan your trip while the driver takes you almost directly to the Hotel.

 In comparison to most western countries Taxis in Korea are quite cheap and usually easily available at the airport.
 The Taxi fare from Incheon Airport to downtown Seoul can vary based on traffic conditions and the specific location.
 When leaving the Airport the first “row” is for buses, the second “row” is for all kinds of Taxis (see map above).
 Make sure the taxi driver uses the meter, or you can negotiate a fixed fare at the taxi stand.
 There are different kinds of Taxis available, find out more general information about it >here.